Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 The validity of a pointer cannot be checked, but in Rust, a reference abides by rules that guarantee its validity at compile time before the program even runs.

-We can access pointers in unsafe Rust, but References... must still abide by the rules of the borrow checker.
+In unsafe Rust we can access pointers too, but References... must still abide by the rules of the borrow checker.

 ### not unsafe 04

 Most of these tools exist in other commonly used compiled languages that have been around for decades and are still, rightly, very popular today.

-In these languages, these tools are available at any time.
+In many of these languages, these tools are available at any time.

 ### not unsafe 05